aerospike/kubernetes-operator/docs/Shadow-device.md

 To set this up, first follow the instructions in our [storage provisioning guide](Storage-provisioning.md) to create a local volume provisioner and appropriate storage class.

+For more information on using a shadow device and other storage configurations, [see the Aerospike documentation for namespace storage configuration](https://docs.aerospike.com/docs/operations/configure/namespace/storage/index.html).

 Next, add the following storage-specific configuration to the Aerospike cluster's CR file.

 ```yaml